-Panasonic G9 versus Sony A6500
+Panasonic G9 vs Sony A6500

-The Panasonic Lumix DC-G9 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in November 2017 and October 2016.
+The Panasonic Lumix DC-G9 and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in November 2017 and October 2016.
 Both the G9 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C (A6500) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Panasonic G9 vs Sony A6500

 The physical size and weight of the Panasonic G9 and the Sony A6500 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (39 percent) than the Panasonic G9.
 Moreover, the A6500 is markedly lighter (31 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.